 - Dough loses extensibility over time causing broken gluten structure.

-- We risk over oxidation from continued exposure to air which gives a rancid taste and overly white colour.
+- We risk over oxygenation from continued exposure to air

 - We can get a gummy crumb in the centre